Kalayse/Portfolio/Bookish_Log.md

 Potential courses of action:
 - Word cloud visualization for titles, genres, or reviews.
 - Datasets outside of Goodreads.
 It appears that the Amazon Top 50 compiles the information from Goodreads based on Saalu's notebook in Kaggle.
+Other places to consider are [Tableau](https://public.tableau.com/app/discover), [Medium](https://medium.com/search?q=books), and Kaggle.

 ## Datasets Used:
 - [Goodreads-books by Soumik](https://www.kaggle.com/datasets/jealousleopard/goodreadsbooks).